Skip to content

 • Num.
 Gaussians: This can usually be left as it is.

-• Native Tissue: We want to save Native + Dartel imported.
-This gives images of grey matter at the resolution of the original scans, along with some lower resolution “imported” versions that can be used for the Dartel registration.
+• Native Tissue: We want to save Native + Imported.
+This gives images of grey matter at the resolution of the original scans, along with some lower resolution “imported” versions that can be used for the Shoot registration.

-• Warped Tissue: Leave this at None, as grey matter images will be aligned together with Dartel to give closer alignment.
+• Warped Tissue: Leave this at None, as grey matter images will be aligned together with Shoot to give closer alignment.

 • Tissue: The second tissue is usually white matter.